ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 ## Impact on Partner implementations

-For each target implementation the existing API must be refactored or reimplemented to conform to the updated API.
-Given that many partners have a single implementation for each board family, generally only one target will need to be updated per partner.
+For each target implementation, the existing API must be refactored or reimplemented to conform to the updated API.
+Many Partners have one implementation for each board family, so most Partners only need to update one target each.

-- STM32 - No implementations: 1
+- STM32 - Number of implementations: 1.

-  There is a single I2C implementation that implements the interface for all partner boards.
-Updating the implementation to match the new API will require a single rewrite of this implementation, though ensuring the changes work without regressions on all of the boards may be difficult.
+  A single I2C implementation implements the interface for all Partner boards.
+Updating the implementation to match the new API requires a single rewrite of this implementation, though ensuring the changes work without regressions on all of the boards may be difficult.

-- K64F - No implementations: 3
+- K64F - Number of implementations: 3.

-  There are three implementations for I2C.
-One for `K20` family boards, one for `KL` family boards, and one for `MCUX` boards.
-All three implementations would require rewriting for the new API.
+  There are three implementations for I2C: one for `K20` family boards, one for `KL` family boards and one for `MCUX` boards.
+All three implementations require rewriting for the new API.

-- NORDIC - No implementations: 2
+- NORDIC - Number of implementations: 2.

-  There are two implementations one for `NRF5*` family boards, and one specifically for `NRF51822`.
+  There are two implementations one for `NRF5*` family boards and one specifically for `NRF51822`.
 There doesn't seem to be an apparent reason why these couldn't be unified into a single implementation when the API is updated.

-- Atmel - No implementations: 2
+- Atmel - Number of implementations: 2.

-  One implementation for `M0+` family boards, another implementation for `M4` boards.
+  There are two implementations: one for `M0+` family boards and one for `M4` boards.

-- Silicon Labs - No implementations: 1
+- Silicon Labs - Number of implementations: 1.

-  A single implementation for all boards, only a single update required.
+  There is a single implementation for all boards, which requires only a single update.

-- Maxim - No implementation 6
+- Maxim - Number of implementations: 6.

-  There are 6 instances of the `i2c_api` driver, only 3 of these are unique and the rest are copies in different folders so realistically only 3 updates are required.
+  There are six instances of the `i2c_api` driver.
+Only three of these are unique, and the rest are copies in different folders, so only three updates are required.

 ## Drawbacks

 These are breaking changes to the API.
-The changes will require each partner to reimplement their current I2C drivers to conform with the updated API.
+The changes require Partners to reimplement their current I2C drivers to conform with the updated API.

-## FAQ